thorchain/docs/frequently-asked-questions/README.md

 ### **What is the inflation rate of RUNE?**

-Currently about 720 RUNE per year.
+Currently a nominal ~2 RUNE per day or about 720 RUNE per year.
 The protocol inflation is predominantly determined by the size of the reserve.
 The formula is: `Reserve/EmissionCurve/BlocksPerYear/`, thus gradually decreases every block.
 See the [Economic Model](../technical-deep-dive/economic-model.md) for detailed information on emission schedule and reserves.

 ### **How are swap fees calculated?**